TECO’s proposed price hike faces backlash

 TECO workers at a staging area in Tampa.

-TECO said it needs the increases to pay for new solar projects and a company headquarters, improve shareholder return, and automate responses to some outages.
+TECO has said it needs the increases to pay for new solar projects, a company headquarters, improve shareholder return and automate responses to some outages.

-"My pay is not keeping up with the inflation and all the increases," Paduano said.
+"My pay is not keeping up with the inflation and all the increases," he said.
 "And I'm the sole income earner for my household."

-The Sierra Club also says TECO inflated its needs threefold and that it could save money by weaning off coal.
+The Sierra Club also says TECO inflated its needs three times over and that it could save money by weaning off coal.

 "We're not taking issue with every aspect of its cost allocation," said Sari Amiel of the Sierra Club, "but this specifically is a really glaring issue that we think TECO can and should address."

-The Sierra Club says TECO customers pay the third-highest bills in the nation and that the PSC should not rubber-stamp the new request.
+The Sierra Club says TECO customers pay the third-highest bills in the nation, and says the PSC should not rubberstamp the new request.

-But TECO says this isn't a reflexive increase.
-They have dropped costs twice this year, by about 25 dollars per month.
+But TECO says this isn't a reflexive increase, that they have dropped costs twice this year, by about $25 per month.

 TECO's CEO, Archie Collins, said last week that investments have been efficient.

-Florida's public council warns that a new storm surcharge could be added to the requested rate hike if history is any guide.
+Florida's public council warns that if history is any guide, there could be a new storm surcharge added on top of the requested rate hike.

 The decision by the PSC will be made at the end of this year.